cb-repo/P001-THE_BRAINS/README.md

-# THE BRAINS v3.0
+# THE BRAINS v4.0

 <img src="assets/THE_BRAINS_FRONT.png" width="400"> <img src="assets/THE_BRAINS_REAR.png" width="400">

-THE BRAINS is a dual DC-motor ESC: originally designed for antweight combat robots, but is suitable for any appliction requiring a lightweight motor driver.
+THE BRAINS is an compact and lightweight dual DC-motor ESC: originally designed for antweight combat robots, but is suitable for any appliction requiring a lightweight motor driver.

 Designed and built in [Christchurch, New Zealand ](https://www.google.co.nz/maps/place/Christchurch+New+Zealand) by Connor Benton, visit [cb-technology](https://www.cb-technology.co.nz/) for details.